 If you would like to support the charitable objectives of the Gardens Trust and the conservation of historic parks and gardens, please consider making a donation, joining us as a member and/or making provision for the Gardens Trust in your estate planning.

-Becoming a member of the Gardens Trust you support the only national charity dedicated to the research and conservation of designed landscapes in England and Wales and to campaigning on their behalf.
-The Gardens Trust as the statutory consultee for registered parks and gardens plays a key conservation role and supports the County and Country Gardens Trusts in protecting and conserving our landscape heritage.
+By becoming a member of the Gardens Trust you support the only national charity dedicated to the research and conservation of designed landscapes in England and Wales and to campaigning on their behalf.
+The Gardens Trust is the statutory consultee for registered parks and gardens.
+It therefore plays a key conservation role and supports the County and Country Gardens Trusts in protecting and conserving our landscape heritage.

 On joining the Trust you will: